 2. Preview dialer

-In a preview dialer, the software displays information about the next contact before connecting the call (via CRM integration).
-This allows agents to personalize their approach and prepare for the conversation.
+In a preview dialer, the software displays information about the next contact before connecting the call via CRM integration.
+This enables agents to tailor their approach and prepare effectively for the conversation.

 It’s like Call Pop for inbound calls, but in reverse.

-Unlike predictive dialing, the power to start the call lies with the agent, allowing enough time to get ready to fully engage with the customer.
+Unlike predictive dialing, the power to initiate the call lies with the agent, allowing sufficient time to prepare and fully engage with the customer.

 Key benefits